Why update your theme

 This is the recommended approach if you manage multiple guidelines.

-Step 1: Duplicate a legacy guideline
+Step 1: Create a blueprint guideline

-Click Actions → Duplicate
+Click Actions → Duplicate.

-Click Confirm
+Click Confirm.

-Step 2: Rename your duplicated guideline
+Step 2: Rename the duplicate

-Open Settings
+Open Settings.

-This guideline will act as your template.
+This guideline will serve as your template for future updates.

 Step 3: Add fonts to Essentials

-Go to Essentials → Fonts
+Go to Essentials → Fonts.

-Add fonts from a provider or upload self-hosted fonts
+Add fonts from a provider or upload self-hosted fonts.

-Click Confirm
+Click Confirm.

-Step 4: Customize your blueprint
+Step 4: Configure your blueprint

-Open your blueprint guideline
+Open the blueprint guideline.

-Confirm it’s using the Classic theme
+Confirm it is using the Classic theme.

-Set your brand fonts from Essentials
+Assign your brand fonts from Essentials.

 Customize: